openvenues/libpostal/README.md

 - **Fast, accurate tokenization/lexing**: clocked at > 1M tokens / sec,
-implements the TR-29 spec for UTF8 word segmentation, tokenizes East Asian languages chracter by character instead of on whitespace.
+implements the TR-29 spec for UTF8 word segmentation, tokenizes East Asian languages character by character instead of on whitespace.

 - **UTF8 normalization**: optionally decompose UTF8 to NFD normalization form, strips accent marks e.g. à => a and/or applies Latin-ASCII transliteration.